What is a MOOC and how do they work?

 Some universities have also started taking their first steps towards offering accredited degrees online (or at least partially).

-However, it's worth knowing that, while access to all the course materials and the online tuition itself is free of charge, you do need to pass each block and pay for a certificate to progress on to the degree at the end of it.
+However, while access to all the course materials and the online tuition itself is free, you need to pass each block and pay for a certificate to progress on to the degree at the end of it.

 Are MOOCs worth it?